 The international community remains divided over how to respond to the multifaceted crisis in Venezuela.
-Russia,

-Cuba, Turkey, and a few other countries support Maduro.
-Russia and China have blocked U.S.-led efforts at the U.N.
-Security Council to recognize the Guaidó government.
-The Lima Group supports the Guaidó government but opposes any military intervention to oust Maduro.
-An EU-backed International Contact Group on Venezuela, which also includes several Latin American countries, is pushing for internationally observed elections to be held and humanitarian assistance to be allowed into Venezuela through a negotiated, political process.
+Russia, Cuba, Turkey, and other countries support Maduro, and Russia and China have blocked efforts at the U.N.
+Security Council (UNSC) to recognize the Guaidó government.
+Russia also blocked a U.S.-backed UNSC resolution that Venezuela should allow the entrance of humanitarian assistance.
+The Lima Group and the EU support the Guaidó government but oppose any military intervention to oust Maduro.
+An International Contact Group on Venezuela, backed by the EU and several Latin American countries, is pushing for internationally observed elections to be held and humanitarian assistance to be allowed into Venezuela through a negotiated, political process.